Foo-Manroot/foo-manroot.github.io/_posts/2018-07-21-activemq-ocsp.markdown

 will be issued by our custom CA: `demoCA`.

 The broker needs a certificate so the probes can verify the his identity.
-This is only required when using the pre-built _jars_ provided by activemq, which let us test the set up without coding anything.
+This is only required when using the pre-built _jars_ provided by ActiveMQ, which let us test the set up without coding anything.
 When everything is completed, we can implement our own producer and consumer, ignoring any certificate error (if we want to).

-To create the certificates I'll use the [CA.pl](https://github.com/openssl/openssl/blob/master/apps/CA.pl.in) utility (beware of directly using that file, as it's just a template to fill with the configuration).
+To create the certificates I'll use the [CA.pl](https://github.com/openssl/openssl/blob/master/apps/CA.pl.in) utility.
+Beware of directly using the linked file, as it's just a template to fill with the configuration).
 On most Unix-like systems, it's available with the default installation of the OpenSSL library (`/usr/lib/ssl/misc/CA.pl`, in my case).

 ### Create the CA